 Lozano has received fellowships from the Huntington Library and the New Mexico Office of the State Historian to aid her research.
 During the 2012-2013 academic year, Lozano held a postdoctoral fellowship from the National Academy of Education/Spencer Foundation that she completed at the Center for Comparative Studies in Race and Ethnicity (CCSRE) at Stanford University.

 At Princeton, Lozano is associated with the Program in Latino Studies, the Program in American Studies (where she is a member of the Executive Committee), the Program in Latin American Studies, the Princeton-Mellon Urban Studies Program, and the PIIRS-sponsored Migration: People and Cultures Across Borders research group.

 Lozano joined the Princeton faculty in 2013 and has taught courses including: Becoming Latino in the U.S. (Latino History); Urban Latino History; Comparative Race and Ethnicity in the United States; History 280, 500, and 590; and a History 400 course called Sound, Immigrants and the American West.
-She plans to teach courses on the borderlands, the history of immigration and migration, and race, empire, and education in upcoming semesters.
+She plans to teach courses on: the U.S.-Mexico border; the history of immigration and migration; and race, empire, and education in upcoming semesters.
 Lozano is a faculty adviser in Whitman College and has received the Phi Beta Kappa Teaching Award (2019) and the President's Distinguished Teaching Award (2023).